StockQuote(real-time)

 Reduction of environmental impact

-- Initiatives toward climate change
+- Initiatives to address climate change

 - Effective use of resources

-Response to social issue
+Response to social issues

-Response to social issue
+Response to social issues

 Corporate governance<br>